What Is FATCA – Practical Info You Need To Know

 Under FATCA, foreign financial institutions must provide the IRS with information about any financial accounts owned by United States taxpayers.
-Information provided must include the account balances, transaction receipts and withdrawal history.
+Information provided must include the account balances, transaction receipts, and withdrawal history.
 If a foreign financial institution fails to comply with this requirement, the IRS will withhold 30 percent in taxes on any income earned by U.S. financial assets held by that institution.

 What is FATCA?
 Reporting Requirements for Taxpayers

 FATCA also requires U.S. taxpayers to comply with certain disclosure requirements.
 Under this law, any U.S. taxpayer who owns foreign financial assets with a value that exceeds a certain amount must report the existence of the assets in question to the IRS.
-If a taxpayer fails to report the existence of these assets, the IRS will impose a 40 percent penalty, calculated and based on the unreported income.
+If a taxpayer fails to report the existence of these assets, the IRS will impose a 40 percent penalty.
+This is calculated and based on the unreported income.

 What is FATCA All About – The Elimination of Loopholes